google-deepmind/torch-dokx/doc/usage.md

 but in large projects, this might be excessive.
 Valid values are 'function' and 'class'.

+#### mathematics

+A boolean indicating whether MathJax should be included in the generated HTML.
+If present MathJax will render any mathematics detected in the page.
+By default, this is **on**.
+If your documentation contains no mathematics and MathJax is therefore not needed, or if it is causing problems, then you may wish to set this to `false`.

 # Building documentation

 ## Command-line interface